 Legal 500 described Stephen as “extremely smart and strategic” and a “very effective and experienced trial lawyer.”
 Stephen has consistently been included in the Best Lawyers, Super Lawyers, and Who’s Who Legal Life Sciences listings.
 His cases and analyses have been covered in various media, including general press, legal press, and television.

-Stephen served as an Assistant U.S. Attorney in the Central District of California (Los Angeles), where he investigated and prosecuted criminal cases in the Major Frauds Section.
-Those cases involved savings and loan frauds, violations of the securities laws, wire and mail frauds, and money laundering.
+After law school, Stephen clerked for Judge William A. Norris on the Ninth Circuit Court of Appeals.
+He later served as an Assistant U.S. Attorney in the Central District of California (Los Angeles), where he investigated and prosecuted criminal cases in the Major Frauds Section.
+Those cases included savings and loan frauds, violations of the securities laws, wire and mail frauds, and money laundering.
 He served as counsel to the Christopher Commission, an independent commission that investigated the Los Angeles Police Department in 1991, and as deputy general counsel to the Kolts Commission, an independent commission that investigated the Los Angeles County Sheriff's Department in 1992.

 Stephen is a member of the Advisory Board of Villanova University's Center for Marketing and Consumer Insights.
 He has authored numerous book chapters and articles on litigation and marketing issues.
 Stephen is also a regular contributor to the award-winning Drug and Device Law blog.